Foreign fighters in the Bosnian War: Croat side

 The Croats received support from Croatia and the Croatian Army fought with the local Croatian Defense Council (HVO) forces.
 Some external fighters included British volunteers as well as other individuals from Catholic countries who fought as volunteers.
-Albanian, Dutch, Spanish, Irish, Polish, French, Swedish, Hungarian, Norwegian, Canadian and Finnish volunteers were organized into the Croatian 103rd (International) Infantry Brigade.
+Albanian, Dutch, Spanish, Irish, Polish, French, Swedish, Hungarian, Danish and Norwegian, Canadian and Finnish volunteers were organized into the Croatian 103rd (International) Infantry Brigade.
 British, French, Czech, Canadian served in the 108 Brigade of HVO; and one for the French, the "groupe Jacques Doriot".

 Many extreme right volunteers from Western Europe, mainly from Germany, joined the Croatian Defence Forces (HOS).
 Although Russians mainly volunteered on the Serb side, the small neo-Nazi "Werewolf" unit fought on the Croat side.

 Swedish Jackie Arklöv fought in Bosnia and was later charged with war crimes upon his return to Sweden.
 Later he confessed he committed war crimes on Bosniak civilians in the Croatian camps Heliodrom and Dretelj as a member of Croat forces.